DHTMLX/docs-suite/docs/grid/accessibility_conformance_report.md

 ## Notes

-- This report evaluates DHTMLX Grid in its **recommended accessibility configuration**: keyboard navigation enabled (`keyNavigation: true`, the default), WAI-ARIA output active (always on - there is no flag to disable it), and an AA-conformant colour scheme selected through `data-dhx-theme="contrast-light"` or `data-dhx-theme="contrast-dark"`.
+- This report evaluates DHTMLX Grid in its **recommended accessibility configuration**: keyboard navigation enabled (`keyNavigation: true`, the default), one of the selection modules enabled (`selection` or `blockSelection`) so that the keyboard has an active cell to move, WAI-ARIA output active (enabled by default), and an AA-conformant colour scheme selected through `dhx.setTheme("contrast-light")` / `dhx.setTheme("contrast-dark")` or the equivalent `data-dhx-theme` attribute.
 Where a conformance level depends on this configuration, the Remarks say so.
 See the [Accessibility](grid/accessibility.md) guide for setup instructions.
 - DHTMLX Grid is **web content** rendered by a host application.
 Page-level responsibilities - the page title, `<html lang>`, skip/bypass mechanisms, and site-wide navigation - belong to the host application and are reported as *Not Applicable* with an explanation.
 - In the WCAG tables, only the **Web** response is populated.
 The *Electronic Docs*, *Software*, *Closed*, and *Authoring Tool* rows are *Not Applicable*: the product is not standalone (non-web) software, closed functionality, an authoring tool, or a piece of electronic documentation.